+Corporate bonds have always been available to investors traded over-the-counter.
+However, for most investors, trading corporate bonds in this way is out of our reach.
 If you have millions of dollars to invest, you can choose from a wide range of corporate bonds issued by successful Australian companies.
-They normally trade in parcels of $50,000, but more commonly $500,000 at a time, meaning they’re inaccessible for most investors.
+Whilst they may trade in parcels of $50,000, more commonly its $500,000 at a time.
+This leaves them inaccessible for most investors.

-Because OTC corporate bonds aren’t traded on exchanges there is no pricing transparency.
-Investors are beholden to their broker who quotes prices on a transaction-by-transaction basis, effectively making fees and commissions difficult to decipher.
+Because OTC corporate bonds aren’t traded on exchanges, there is no pricing transparency.
+Investors are beholden to their broker who quotes prices on a transaction-by-transaction basis.
+This effectively makes fees and commissions difficult to decipher.

-Thankfully, there is a way for everybody to access the returns from corporate bonds easily.
+There is a way for everybody to access the returns from corporate bonds, irrespective of the amount you have to invest.
 If you’re looking for a low risk investment that provides an attractive and stable income, XTBs might be the answer.

 What are corporate bonds?